Overview

 ⏰ Clock Icon — Dripped Content

-This means the section hasn’t been released yet.
-You’ll need to wait until the scheduled release date, set by the course creator.
+A clock icon means the section hasn’t been released yet.
+You’ll gain access automatically on the release date set by your instructor.

 🔒 Lock Icon — Sequential Progress Required

-• Watching lesson videos in full — You must watch the entire video to unlock the next lesson.
+Watch lesson videos in full.
+You must view the entire video to mark it complete.

 Marking your course progress